-67 Legislative text Article 22 - Requirements relating to transparency 22.2.
+22.2.
 A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, including verification that the data disclosed in respect of the underlying exposures is accurate.

+67. A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party,

+See section Compliance with STS Requirements paragraph (x).

+(x) for the purposes of compliance with article 22, paragraph 2, of the EU Securitisation Regulation, an external verification (including verification that the data disclosed in this Prospectus in respect of the Receivables is accurate) has been made in respect of the Initial Portfolio prior to the Issue Date by an appropriate and independent party and no significant adverse findings have been found (for further details, see the section headed "The Portfolios");

+Description of the Portfolio

+Pool Audit

+Pursuant to article 22, paragraph 2, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, an external verification (including verification that the data disclosed in this Prospectus in respect of the Receivables is accurate) has been made in respect of the Initial Portfolio prior to the Issue Date by an appropriate and independent party and no significant adverse findings have been found.

-STS criteria 67.
-A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, Verified?
-Yes PCS Comment See reference at page 138 $\S(x)$ - including statement of no significant adverse findings.
-On pages 165-166 the audits are noted and confidence level of 99%.
-PCS has reviewed the review on "agreed upon procedures" (AUP) commonly known as a "pool audit".
-PCS can confirm that this was done by an auditing firm of international repute.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale Verification of a sample of the underlying exposures (Article 22 (2) 74.
-The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction.
-75. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: (a) requirements on the sample of the underlying exposures subject to external verification; (b) requirements on the party executing the verification; (c) scope of the verification; (d) requirement on the confirmation of the verification.
-EBA Final non-ABCP STS Guidelines 6.2 Verification of a sample of the underlying exposures (Article 22 (2)) Sample of the underlying exposures subject to external verification 78.
-For the purposes of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that should be subject to verification prior to the issuance should be a representative sample of the provisional portfolio from which the securitised pool is extracted and which is in a reasonably final form before issuance.
-Party executing the verification 79.
-For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: (a) it has the experience and capability to carry out the verification;
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Verification of a sample of the underlying exposures (Article 22 (2)

+- 74. The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction. - 75.
+To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) requirements on the sample of the underlying exposures subject to external verification; - (b) requirements on the party executing the verification; - (c) scope of the verification; - (d) requirement on the confirmation of the verification.

+6.2 Verification of a sample of the underlying exposures (Article 22 (2))

+Sample of the underlying exposures subject to external verification

+78. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that should be subject to verification prior to the issuance should be a representative sample of the provisional portfolio from which the securitised pool is extracted and which is in a reasonably final form before issuance.

+Party executing the verification
-(b) it is none of the following:

-(i) a credit rating agency;

-(ii) a third party verifying STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402;

-(iii) an entity affiliated to the originator.
+- 79. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: - (a) it has the experience and capability to carry out the verification; - (b) it is none of the following: - (i) a credit rating agency; - (ii) a third party verifying STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402; - (iii) an entity affiliated to the originator.